Demexis/Starbound-ColorOptionsPicker/README.md

 ![Color Option ComboBox](Readme/readme_colorOption_comboBox.png)

-To add editable colors, select them from the "Original Sprite's Colors" list and click the "Add Transition" button.
+To add editable colors, select them from the "Original Sprite's Colors" list and click the **"Add Transition"** button.

 ![Add Transitions](Readme/readme_selectOriginalColors.png)

 If these colors were not already in the list, then they will be added to "Color Transitions".
-Now you can select colors in the "Color Transitions" list and click one of the three buttons: "Remove", "Edit ..." or "Hue / Saturation".
+Now you can select colors in the "Color Transitions" list and click one of the three buttons: **"Remove"**, **"Edit..."** or **"Hue / Saturation"**.

 ![Edit Transitions](Readme/readme_colorTransitions.png)

-* The "Remove" button simply removes the selected colors from the list.
+* The **"Remove"** button simply removes the selected colors from the list.
-* The "Edit ..." button opens a new window where you select a transition color.
+* The **"Edit ..."** button opens a new window where you select a transition color.
 These, as I call them, "transition colors" are displayed on your suit in the image under the "Colored Sprite" label.

 ![Edit Form](Readme/readme_colorTransition_Editing.png)

-* The "Hue / Saturation" button opens a new window where you edit the hue, saturation and brightness of the selected transition colors.
+* The **"Hue / Saturation"** button opens a new window where you edit the hue, saturation and brightness of the selected transition colors.

 ![Edit HSV Form](Readme/readme_colorTransition_EditingHSV.png)